HOME > COOKIES

-- Gradually fold dry ingredients into the wet ingredients stirring with silicon spatula just until combined.
+- Gradually add dry ingredients into the wet ingredients stirring with silicon spatula just until combined.
 Add chocolate chunks and chopped hazelnuts and stir to combine.
 Place the dough in the fridge for about 30 minutes.

 - Using a tablespoon scoop the dough into balls of the size of large walnut and arrange them on a baking sheet, leaving some space in between.
 Press some extra chocolate chunks and pieces of hazelnuts on the top for better look.

 - Bake in the oven for 7-8 minutes or until the edges are set and the tops are dark and shiny.
 Remove from the oven and allow cookies to cool on the baking sheet for a few minutes before transferring to a wire rack to cool completely.